 ENQUIRE ONLINE for no obligation advice on making a claim today.

 Some laser treatments can leave the treated area sensitive or red for days after the treatment.
 There are different frequencies that each type of laser works best at, depending on the area it is being used on and the desired results.
 Your doctor should inform you of the risks before you have anything done.
+Sometimes however the settings of the laser equipment are fixed too high, causing injury.
 Some of the common issues that can arise are:

-Laser eye surgery is not always guaranteed to work and in some cases you can be left short-sighted.
+Laser eye surgery is not always guaranteed to work and in some cases you may be left short-sighted.
 The procedure involves reshaping the cornea which corrects any focusing issues that you have.
-The cornea is like a transparent window at the front of your eye and can be easily damaged and scarred.
+The cornea is like a transparent window at the front of your eye and can be easily damaged or scarred.

-Currently in the UK, there are no formal regulations on who can carry out non surgical laser treatments such as hair removal and wrinkle treatment.
-There are also no regulations as to where the laser treatment can be carried out.
+Currently in the UK, there are no formal regulations on who can carry out non-surgical laser treatments such as hair removal and wrinkle treatment.
+There are also no regulations as to where the laser treatment has to be carried out.
 Some local authorities require that the premises must be licensed.

 All doctors who perform laser eye surgery should be registered with the General Medical Council as a legal requirement.